cici-xingyu-zheng/swdb_2024_strategy/README.md

 - Training 5 []
 - Training 3 []

-The perplexing thing for me still, is that, if their strategy index stays consistent, it means that before it was ready, it must have more training - but that would mean that their d-prime was low, or not consistent, even they are using the right strategy.
+The perplexing thing for me still, is that, if their strategy index stays consistent, it means that before it was ready, it must have more training - but that would mean that their d-prime was low, or not consistent, even they are using the optimial strategy.
 But how could that be possible?
+Are those mice have longer period of disengagement?

+- how to figure this out?
+    1. plot the index by animal, to see if the same trend still holds, and color them by session;
+    2. plot the number of sessions each of the 27 animals.

 ***